lican81/A0_DUT/README.md

         $ pipenv run python setup.py

       which will create a pipfile for the project

-  Both should work, requirements.txt just needs to be kept up to date.
+  Both a,b should work, requirements.txt just needs to be kept up to date.

   Optional: if you want the jupyterlab variable inspector (matlab-like, see https://github.com/lckr/jupyterlab-variableInspector    /blob/master/README.md), you'll also need to do the following: